Cherweijie/traxx-code-challenge/readme.md

 ## Simple Validation Guidelines for Bitcoin Address

+Guidelines taken from online Bitcoin validity resources; particularly, from this [link](http://mokagio.github.io/tech-journal/2014/11/21/regex-bitcoin.html)

 1. The first character should be a 1 or 3.
 2. It has to be between 26 and 35 characters long.
 3. It should not contain 0, O, I or l.

+## Validation Guidelines for Other Fields

+- Guidelines for Amount of Money to Be Sent:

+1. Positive & numeric, up to 4 decimal places.

+- Guidelines for OTP Authentication:

+1. Alphanumeric, only accepts 6 characters.